madanyc/workfront-learn.en/help/guide/integrations/adobe-creative-cloud/upload-proofs-with-workfront-for-adobe-creative-cloud.md

 ---
 title: Upload Proofs with Workfront for Adobe Creative Cloud
-description:  In this video, learn how to upload proofs with Workfront for Adobe Creative Cloud
+description:  Learn how to upload proofs with Workfront for Adobe Creative Cloud
-topics:
 activity: use
-doc-type: feature video
+type: tutorial
 team: Technical Marketing
-kt: Jira ticket ###
+kt: 8812

 ---
 # Upload Proofs with Workfront for Adobe Creative Cloud